NEML2 2.1.0

 cmake --install build/release --component libneml2 --prefix /usr/local

 The --prefix option specifies the path where NEML2 will be installed.
 Write permission is needed for the installation path.
 The --component libneml2 option tells CMake to only install the libraries and runtime artifacts.
-NEML2 has three installable components:
+NEML2 has two installable components:

 • libneml2: core libraries and public headers